MSayedz/TopTech-Cracking-Road/Java Coding Methods.md

       removeAll() - removes all the elements from the list clear() - removes all the elements from the list (more efficient than removeAll())

+### Methods of ArrayList Class

+Besides those basic methods, here are some more ArrayList methods that are commonly used.

+      sort()	Sort the arraylist elements.
+      clone()	Creates a new arraylist with the same element, size, and capacity. isEmpty()	Checks if the arraylist is empty. indexOf()	Searches a specified element in an arraylist and returns the index of the element. contains()	Searches the arraylist for the specified element and returns a boolean result. ensureCapacity()	Specifies the total element the arraylist can contain.

+   * Create an ArrayList from an Array

+          ArrayList<String> arrayList = new ArrayList<>(Arrays.asList(array));

+   * Create and initialize ArrayList

+         ArrayList<String> animals = new ArrayList<>(Arrays.asList("Cat", "Cow", "Dog"));

+### Methods of Vector

+The Vector class also provides the resizable-array implementations of the List interface (similar to the ArrayList class).
+Some of the Vector methods are:

+   * Add Elements to Vector

+            add(element) - adds an element to vectors add(index, element) - adds an element to the specified position addAll(vector) - adds all elements of a vector to another vector

+   * Access Vector Elements

+            get(index) - returns an element specified by the index iterator() - returns an iterator object to sequentially access vector elements

+   * Remove Vector Elements

+            remove(index) - removes an element from specified position removeAll() - removes all the elements
+            clear() - removes all elements.
+It is more efficient than removeAll()

+   * Others Vector Methods

+            set()	changes an element of the vector size()	returns the size of the vector toArray()	converts the vector into an array toString()	converts the vector into a String contains()	searches the vector for specified element and returns a boolean result

+### Methods of Queue

+The Queue interface includes all the methods of the Collection interface.
+It is because Collection is the super interface of Queue.

+Some of the commonly used methods of the Queue interface are:

+      add() - Inserts the specified element into the queue.
+If the task is successful, add() returns true, if not it throws an exception. offer() - Inserts the specified element into the queue.
+If the task is successful, offer() returns true, if not it returns false. element() - Returns the head of the queue.
+Throws an exception if the queue is empty. peek() - Returns the head of the queue.
+Returns null if the queue is empty. remove() - Returns and removes the head of the queue.
+Throws an exception if the queue is empty. poll() - Returns and removes the head of the queue.
+Returns null if the queue is empty.

+ ### Methods of Deque

+Since Deque extends the Queue interface, it inherits all the methods of the Queue interface.

+Besides methods available in the Queue interface, the Deque interface also includes the following methods:

+      addFirst() - Adds the specified element at the beginning of the deque.
+Throws an exception if the deque is full. addLast() - Adds the specified element at the end of the deque.
+Throws an exception if the deque is full. offerFirst() - Adds the specified element at the beginning of the deque.
+Returns false if the deque is full. offerLast() - Adds the specified element at the end of the deque.
+Returns false if the deque is full. getFirst() - Returns the first element of the deque.
+Throws an exception if the deque is empty. getLast() - Returns the last element of the deque.
+Throws an exception if the deque is empty. peekFirst() - Returns the first element of the deque.
+Returns null if the deque is empty. peekLast() - Returns the last element of the deque.
+Returns null if the deque is empty. removeFirst() - Returns and removes the first element of the deque.
+Throws an exception if the deque is empty. removeLast() - Returns and removes the last element of the deque.
+Throws an exception if the deque is empty. pollFirst() - Returns and removes the first element of the deque.
+Returns null if the deque is empty. pollLast() - Returns and removes the last element of the deque.
+Returns null if the deque is empty.

 ## Coding Library